 When it comes to compliance, no one wants to overpay — for assessments, audits, tools, or services.

-To be able to work under a federal contract that requires compliance with Cybersecurity Maturity Model Certification (CMMC), you will eventually need to pay for a CMMC assessment by a Certified 3rd Party Assessor Organization (C3PAO).
+To be able to work under a federal contract that requires compliance with Cybersecurity Maturity Model Certification (CMMC), there is a good chance you will eventually need to pay for a CMMC assessment by a Certified 3rd Party Assessor Organization (C3PAO).

-There are a variety of CMMC consulting services available that will better ensure your company will pass a CMMC assessment on the first try.
+Various CMMC consulting services are available to better ensure your company will pass a CMMC assessment on the first try.

 Reduce Your Costs for CMMC Compliance